Here's Your COMPLETE Family Photo Session Checklist!

 - Once the gallery is live, I will email you a Rights Release form (permitting you personal, non-commercial use of the photography), details on how to access your gallery, as well as information on how to print photos.

 - The online gallery will be watermarked when viewing over the internet, but will be watermark-free once you download the photos.
 You will receive instructions on how to save two sets of photos:

 - Low Resolution - perfect for sharing via email or posting on social media.

 - High Resolution - the best quality for printing (even very, very large).

 - Look online when you have some time and get ideas on how to print photos so they fit your unique style and home.
 You will have all photos saved digitally, but your beautiful images truly come alive when they're printed and up on display.
 There are endless ideas to fit any style and budget.
 You will have the ability to print directly from the gallery.
 From metal to canvas and a multitude of other mediums, your opportunities are nearly endless.

 And there we go!
 From start to finish, this is your definitive checklist for family photography.
 I hope to have the opportunity to photograph your family and leave you with a curated collection of gorgeous memories you will surely love forever.

 WHERE IS MOT photography LOCATED?

-I am based in beautiful Hood River, Oregon but also office out of the incredible Park City, Utah as well.
-I professionally capture family photography and weddings across Oregon, Washington, Utah, and beyond.
+I am based in beautiful Bend, Oregon but also office out of Hood River, Oregon and Park City, Utah as well.
+I professionally capture family photography across Oregon, Washington, Utah, and beyond.